-The officer sustaining damage will document the information with an incident or supplemental report.
+- 1. The officer sustaining damage will document the information with an incident or supplemental report.
 The report must contain the name and address of the party causing the damage (if known) for billing purposes.
-The information, including case number, will be forwarded to police Human Resources.

-- If the item is available from the contract uniform supplier and if the item is damaged beyond repair, the Human Resources unit head will provide a "chit" to the officer authorizing replacement by the uniform supplier.
-Chits must be submitted to the uniform supplier within 30 days of receiving the chit from Human Resources. - If the item is not available from the contract uniform supplier, the Human Resources unit head with city attorney approval may authorize the officer to repair or replace the item and submit the original bill to the Human Resources unit for reimbursement.
-Some items may need to also have Assistant Chief approval for reimbursement.

-• The fund will not be used for reimbursement to officers for dry cleaning costs unless the situation is applicable under G.O.
+The officer will then fill out the Damaged Uniform/Equipment Form found on the SPPD Intranet under Uniform Information.
+Submitting this form will start the process to have the damaged clothing or equipment replaced.
+If the item is available from the contract uniform supplier and if the item is damaged beyond repair, a "chit" will be provided to the officer authorizing replacement by the uniform supplier.
+Chits must be submitted to the uniform supplier within 30 days of receiving the chit from the executive assistant in the Assistant Chief's Office. - 2.
+If the item is not available from the contract uniform supplier, the executive assistant to the Assistant Chief, with city attorney approval, may authorize the officer to repair or replace the item and submit the original bill to the Assistant Chief's Office for reimbursement.
+Some items may also need to have Assistant Chief approval for reimbursement. - 3.
+The fund will not be used for reimbursement to officers for dry cleaning costs unless the situation is applicable under G.O.
 409.04 Decontamination Sites and Procedures.